 I’m paraphrasing, but the tweet argued that people want good old-fashioned action heroes and not dark, flawed and brooding types he likened to nineties comic book characters.
 The example he drew attention to was Cassian Andor who, within the film’s first fifteen minutes, is seen shooting dead an informant rather than let the Rebel Alliance be compromised.
 I agree that these aren’t the swashbuckling do-gooders that first inspired George Lucas, but they are the complex, conflicted and nuanced heroes we need today.

 AOTC opens with an act of domestic terrorism while the rest of the film is steeped in paranoia, secret manoeuvrings in the political system and a discourse between people’s freedoms and the cost of their safety.
-The influence is more overt still in Revenge of the Sith as its mirrors real life events.
+The influence is more overt still in Revenge of the Sith as it mirrors real-life events.
 Before his duel with Obi-Wan, Anakin says “If you are not with me, then you are my enemy” all but mimicking the anti-terrorist rhetoric of George W Bush.

-By not killing Galen Erso as ordered, Cassian takes charge of his own destiny perhaps for the first time in his life.
-As Jyn said, following orders when you know they’re wrong makes you no better than a stormtrooper and if that’s the case, what’s Cassian even fighting for?
+Although he’s later tasked by the Alliance to assassinate Galen Erso, he can’t bring himself to do it.
+By not killing him as ordered, Cassian takes charge of his own destiny perhaps for the first time in his life.
+As Jyn said, following orders when you know they’re wrong makes you no better than a stormtrooper, and if that’s the case, what’s Cassian even fighting for?
 It’s a moment of awakening and he decides to go against orders, undermine the Rebel Alliance and leave for Scarif because he believes it’s truly the best thing for the galaxy.

 Rogue One isn’t a story of clear-cut heroes battling against evil, but of conflicted characters trying to do the right thing, be better people and figure out their place in the galaxy.
 Nowhere is this more clearly seen than with Bodhi Rook, a defected Imperial cargo pilot inspired into bravery by Galen Erso.
 He’s an everyday hero fighting against tyranny and injustice a little at a time and this before the ‘everyone can be a hero’ theme of The Last Jedi.
 Heroes, like art, need to evolve to reflect the times.
 Rogue One might not offer everyone the heroes they want, but they are the heroes we need.